5 examples of AI in the contact center

 For instance, define what constitutes a “quality” interaction and the subcategories that are being scored.

 Providing examples that demonstrate the excellent, average and or poor quality of the behaviors being measured gives your agents a solid base to work from and outlines expectations of performance.
-And since you are now analyzing 100% of calls they know that each interaction has to be the best it can.
+And since you are now analyzing 100% of calls with quality monitoring software, they know that each interaction has to be the best it can.
 They can’t just phone it in (pardon the pun) most days and put on their best behavior when they know they are being monitored.

 Having a call center monitoring procedure in place is half the battle, but if you want to get real actionable insights and make real performance changes it’s imperative that call centers focus on improving their monitoring practices as much as they can.
 The more trustworthy data you can collect the more positive impact you can have.